 Lizelle Hughes, Head of Partner Field Engagement, Australia, Amazon Web Services

 Level 300: Migrating your Data Centre to AWS

 Now that you have assembled the delivery team, it's time to gain insights from the methodology and the various tools that AWS uses to help customers migrate their Data Centres to AWS.
-This session highlights how countless organisations have successfully moved their DCs into the Cloud.
+This session highlights some of the key native AWS tools and services that organisations are using to migrate their DCs into the Cloud.

 Speaker: Shane Baldacchino, Solutions Architect, Amazon Web Services

 Level 300: Cost Optimisation at Scale: How Best Practice Cloud Management Changed with Scale at Atlassian